Bachelors in Political Science

 Political Science, Social Science, Secondary Education Emphasis

-This emphasis is part of a cooperative, interdisciplinary program involving the departments of anthropology, economics, history, and sociology.
-Students choosing this emphasis must complete additional courses in education and teaching strategies as well as submit an application for admission to this emphasis.
-Please see the current Undergraduate Catalog for more information.
-Sample occupations.
+This emphasis is part of a cooperative, interdisciplinary program involving the departments of economics, history, and sociology.
+Students choosing this program must complete additional courses in education and teaching strategies as well as submit applications for admission to teacher education and professional year.

 Minor in Political Science

 For students who wish to major in another field, the Department of Political Science offers a minor in political science.
 Students must complete 21 credits in political science in addition to the requirements for their major.
 Students are required to take 9 lower-division credits and 12 upper-division credits from the following Course Offerings.

 Minor in Canadian Studies